-Sri Gajanana Maharaj of Nasik in Maharashtra was one of the great yogis of the twentieth century.
-The following quotations are found in Light on the Path of Self-Realization, printed in 1941, five years before his departure from this world.
+Sri Gajanana Maharaj of Nashik in Maharashtra was one of the great yogis of Nath Yogi tradition in the twentieth century.
+The following quotations are from Light on the Path of Self-Realization and Atmaprabha (Light of the Self).

 When the power of breath gets an upward turn, the breath proceeds upwards through the Sushumna and… proceeds to the brahmarandhra at the centre of the brain.
 The Soham consciousness then merges in the unknowable Supreme Self and the sadhaka attains perfection.

 Awaken and kindle the flame of Soham in this dense darkness of ignorance, practice Dhyana Yoga and obtain Self-realization.
 Your whole worldly existence will be full of bliss.
 Great spiritual powers will be generated in you and no evil-minded person will ever dare to cast an evil eye towards you.
 When your meditation will attain intensity friends and foes alike will begin to behave like brothers and sisters towards you.
 You may then carry on your ordinary social and worldly life.
 You will be happy spiritually as well as in your worldly life.
 This is what is meant by attaining spiritual greatness while at the same time leading a worldly life.
 This is the real grace of Guru, which is the same as the grace of our real Self.

 I do not ask you to put your faith in me but I earnestly ask you to put your faith in the Soham mantra and in your Self-experience.
 Try to get Self-experience and be assured that the whole world will appear to you as nothing else but Brahman, if you practice Dhyana Yoga with intensity.